 Yet another common culprit in shell rot occurrence is shell damage.
 If your tortoise suffers an injury or trauma resulting in a fracture or other damage to the shell, bacteria grow in the cracks that were created, causing the rot issue.

-It’s worth noting that shell damage might happen for different reasons.
-One perhaps less obvious one being incorrect temperature or humidity.
-If you don’t get the levels right, then in time cracks are likely to appear in your tortoise’s shell.
+It’s worth noting that shell damage might happen for a number of different reasons.
+Perhaps a less obvious cause is incorrect temperature or humidity.
+If you don’t get the levels of these conditions right, in time cracks are likely to appear in your tortoise’s shell.

-If there are any sharp items in the cage, they might also end up causing shell damage.
-Tortoises tend to climb on top of anything they can access within their enclosure, and depending on what this is, it could result in damage to the plastron.
+If there are any sharp items in the tortoise table or vivarium, they might also end up causing shell damage.
+Tortoises tend to climb on top of anything they can access within their enclosure, and depending on what this is, it could well result in damage to the plastron in particular.

 Lastly, a fight between two tortoises may also end badly for the tortoise (or tortoises), particularly with regard to the shell.
 If you have multiple tortoises, then they might start fighting in some cases (usually between two males), and this may lead to shell cracks.
 This is one of several reasons why it generally isn’t recommended to keep two tortoises in the same enclosure.